Wishbone (TV series)

 Wishbone is an American live-action children's television series that aired from 1995 to 1997 and originally broadcast on PBS.
 It is about a Jack Russell Terrier dog named Wishbone who daydreams about being the lead character of stories from classic literature.

 The show was produced by Big Feats!
 Entertainment, a division of Lyrick Studios, which also produced Barney & Friends for PBS.
-Unlike Barney, Wishbone was targeted towards an older demographic ages 6 to 11.
+Unlike Barney, Wishbone was targeted towards an older demographic ages 6 to 11 years old.
 The adapted stories were notable for staying faithful to the source material, and not toning down their subject matter like murder, execution, suicide, and the effects of slavery.

-Though the series was meant for children thousands of letters were received from college students and parents saying how much they enjoyed the show.
+Though the series was meant for children, thousands of letters were received from college students and parents saying how much they enjoyed the show.

 Premise

 A standard episode of Wishbone consists of an opening scene, introducing a contemporary plot in Wishbone's hometown of Oakdale.
 Something about the situation reminds Wishbone of a famous work of literature, which he introduces to the viewer.
 The episode then cuts between an adaptation of that work, usually with Wishbone portraying the main character, and the contemporary plot.
 Occasionally, Wishbone will play a secondary character if the lead role is female (in Joan of Arc, he plays Louis de Conte) or difficult to relate to (he plays Sancho Panza in Don Quixote).
 The development of the contemporary plot parallels that of the literary work, particularly in their dénouements.

 The last two minutes of nearly every episode are a behind-the-scenes featurette titled "Tail Ends", narrated by Wishbone and focusing on a production department whose work was particularly prominent in the episode, such as lighting for "The Legend of Sleepy Hollow" or make-up for Frankenstein.